MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 Currently there is no functionality in this project.
 This is work in progress.

 ## Warning
+Location value is mocked.
+It means it is expected on the input, however the value is not returned in the integration result.
+Values from this object are required in the `nRF Asset Tracker v2` and in order to keep veracity in the contract, those were added.

 There is a discussion in progress right now about `Location` object.
-This can affect the contract between the expected input and expected output.
-Location is object 6 in `expected input` and object 6 in `expected output`
+Refers to the following links for more information

 - [Device Location can not be shown in Coiote dashboard](https://github.com/MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/issues/3)
 - [Which values from Location are required in nRF Asset Tracker v2?](https://github.com/MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/issues/13)

+Location is object 6 in `expected input` and object 6 in `expected output`

 ## Expected input

 Result of this [tutorial](https://iotdevzone.avsystem.com/docs/Demo_Projects/Tracking_tutorial/)